AyushKumar-FSD/nayepankh-foundation/README.md

 * Organizing content and improving readability
 * Preparing the website for public deployment

-> Note: NayePankh Foundation owns all organizational content, branding, certifications, images, and intellectual property displayed on this website.
+> Note: NayePankh Foundation owns all organizational content, branding, certifications, images and intellectual property displayed on this website.
 This repository showcases the website implementation and redesign work completed during the internship.

 ---